remnrem/luna-doc/docs/lunapi/ref.md

       p.stat()
 ```

-The key values that are returned are described in the total below:
+The key values that are returned are described in the table below:

 | Variable | Description |
 |----|----|